team disquantified

 Impact on Morale and Creativity

-An overemphasis on quantitative metrics can dampen team morale.
-When employees feel like they’re just numbers, it can lead to disengagement and a lack of innovation.
-A study by Gallup found that only 34% of employees feel engaged at work, highlighting the urgent need for a change in how we evaluate success.
+An overreliance on quantitative metrics can dampen team morale.
+When employees feel like they’re just numbers, it leads to disengagement and stifles innovation.
+A Gallup study found that only 34% of employees feel engaged at work, underlining the need for a shift in how we measure success.

 Benefits of a Disquantified Team